johncswanson/Egit-Installation/README.md

 This work is being done as part of a series of code patterns around bringing DevOps practices to z/OS Connect projects.

+### Prerequisites:
+- IBM Explorer for z/OS Aqua must be installed.
+If it is not installed please reference this guide on installing it: [Installing IBM Explorer for z/OS Aqua](https://www.ibm.com/support/knowledgecenter/en/SSBDYH_3.2/com.ibm.zexpl.install.client.doc/topics/install20.html)
+- Basic knowledge of the git source code manager tool.

 ### Sections: <!-- omit in toc -->
 - [1.
 Installing the eGit Plug-in](#1-installing-the-egit-plug-in)
 - [2.
 Creating a Git Repo with eGit](#2-creating-a-git-repo-with-egit)